 As you enter the shelter you pass under the memorial to Margaret Tusler.
 This wood lintel was engraved and installed at the time of construction of the shelter.
 It was funded by her husband, Wilbur H. Tusler, who was chairman of the building committee for the Friends of the Wild Flower Garden.

 The committee planned the shelter and saw to it's construction in 1969-70.
 Margaret passed away on April 1, 1969 just as the final plans for the shelter were developed.

-Our last two memorials are shown in this next photo.
+Two memorials are shown in this next photo.
 First, is the fireplace at the back wall.
 The initial plans for the shelter called for a Franklin Stove as a fireplace was thought to be too expensive for the Friends' budget.
 That is when Friends members Mr. & Mrs. Alexander Dean stepped in and provided the funds to construct a fireplace, the exterior of which is cut stone from Wisconsin.
-The gift was a memorial in memory of their daughter Kathleen Dean Hilman from both the Deans and from Kathleen's Girl Scout friends.
+Then the large copper fireplace hood was gifted, both as a memorial in memory of their daughter Kathleen Dean Hillman who had died in July 1968 at age 25.
+Contributing to the memorial were Kathleen's Girl Scout friends (see photo below).
 A plaque is on the wall to the right of the mantle.

 Once inside the shelter you cannot miss the large 81 x 42 inch wood table the fills the center of the room.
 This table was a gift of Elizabeth Ann Schutt in memory her mother Clara M. Schutt who had passed away in Nov.
 1968.

 History goes back a long way with this memorial.
 Clara Schutt was a great friend of Eloise Butler.
 Miss Butler obtained various plants for the Wildflower Garden from “Schutt’s Farm” or "Schutt's Forty".